On this page

 To help you with all this we’ve put together the following helpful calendar that you can use as a guide.
 It includes due dates for important documents but also suggestions around when you might want to consider holding trustee meetings and reviewing your investment strategy and other important strategic issues that face your SMSF.

-You’ve just closed off one financial year so no need to jump on to these things straight away but do start and put them on the radar.
+You’ve just closed off one financial year so no need to jump on to these things straight away but do put them on the radar.

 Corporate trustee annual review fee.
 If your SMSF has a corporate trustee, you will have to pay an annual review fee.
 This is usually the anniversary of the date of registration.
 We’ve slotted it in here, early in the financial year, to remind you to check when that was and to make a note of it.
 There may be a late fee if you don’t pay it on time.